google/syzkaller/docs/syscall_descriptions_syntax.md

 ## Misc

 Description files also contain `include` directives that refer to Linux kernel header files, `incdir` directives that refer to custom Linux kernel header directories and `define` directives that define symbolic constant values.
-See the following section for details.